Tumultuous Beginning

 “Sorry.”

 Thobin reached out, cupping the woman’s cheek.
 “Before they launch into their inevitable and pointless questions, advise them that despite my vast patience, it isn’t infinite.
-If I have to consistently deal with these intrusions, my frustration will win out, and I’ll return to punish them for their ceaseless and petulant behavior.”
+If I am forced to keep dealing with these intrusions, I’ll succumb to my frustration and seek retribution for their unending and petulant actions.”

 As the mage’s hand glowed white, he pressed his palm against her chest.
 “Then you’ll have to decide whether you’d rather die as a wizard or live as a human after losing a thousand years.
 Because if I’m angered, I’ll become your hunter before turning my attention to them.”

-“Make your decision,” Thobin said as the intense spark crashed into Vonora.
-When she collided with the far wall, she slid down the smooth stone and vanished before collapsing on the floor.
-“Hopefully, your choice will be the correct one.”
+“Either way, you must choose.”
+Thobin flicked his wrist, and the spark crashed into her.
+When she collided with the far wall, she slid down the smooth stone before collapsing on the floor into an unconscious and crumpled pile.
+A second later she vanished.
+“Ensure the choice you make is correct.”